ReligiousBookshelfTeam/SaintAlphonsusDailyReadings/readme.md

 # Saint Alphonsus Meditations and Readings

-This project is the transcription of the eight volume set of meditations and readings for every day of the year which is drawn from the writings of Saint Alphonsus, edited by Rev. J. B. Coyle, C.SS.R. and published in 1923.
+This project focuses on the transcription of the eight volume set of meditations and readings for every day of the year drawn from the writings of Saint Alphonsus, edited by Rev. J. B. Coyle, C.SS.R. and published in 1923, from the source scans (in the `00_SourceFiles` directory) to well-formatted HTML for consuption on the web --- https://www.religiousbookshelf.com/meditations-and-readings/ --- as an eBook or as new edition printed pysical books.

-The goal for this project is to make versions of this book formatted for the web, eBook, and print-on-demand physical book.
-The web-based version of this project can be found at: https://www.religiousbookshelf.com/meditations-and-readings/

 ## Formatting standards